Lontra collaborated with Severn Trent Water to trial the Blade Compressor®.

 “To make the test as representative as possible, only the existing blower and motor were replaced.
 The Lontra Blade Compressor® fitted into an existing enclosure, running from an existing variable speed drive.
 This ensured that only the gains in the blower technology were captured.
 And and not those from optimising the supporting systems and drives”

 In addition, the conventional blower used to compare against the Blade Compressor® was replaced just six months before the trial commenced.
-This ensured that Lontra’s solution was not being tested against an ageing or worn alternative.
+This also ensured that Lontra’s solution was not being tested against an ageing or worn alternative.

 The demonstration showed the Blade Compressor® to drive down energy costs by 20 percent.
+This confirms the compressor’s ability to provide step-change energy savings.

 STW’s chief executive Tony Wray commented on this remarkable achievement in his presentation of preliminary results to the City in May 2013.